-Weight Loss: Health Risks Associated With Obesity
+Health Risks Linked to Obesity

-Gout is a disease that affects the joints that is caused by excess levels of a substance called uric acid in the blood.
-The excess uric acid can form crystals that deposit in the joints.
+Gout is a disease that affects the joints.
+It happens when you have too much uric acid in your blood.
+The extra uric acid can form crystals that deposit in the joints.

-Sleep apnea can cause a person to snore heavily and to stop breathing for short periods during sleep.
-Sleep apnea may cause daytime sleepiness and increase risk for heart disease and stroke more likely.
+Sleep apnea can cause a person to snore heavily and to briefly stop breathing during sleep.
+Sleep apnea may cause daytime sleepiness and make heart disease and stroke more likely.